 Increased Minimum Hiring Rate (Federal Wage System)—The increased minimum hiring rate authority allows a lead agency to establish any FWS scheduled rate above step 1 as the minimum rate at which a new employee can be hired.
 When there is an increased minimum rate authorization for an occupation and grade at a particular location, all appointments must be made at the authorized increased minimum rate.
-(5 U.S.C.
-5341; 5 CFR 532.249)
+See 5 U.S.C.
+5341 and 5 CFR 532.249.

 Special Schedules (Federal Wage System)—The special schedule authority allows OPM to establish broader FWS schedules than would normally be authorized under the special rates program.
 Special schedules are established for specific occupations within a geographic area when rates of pay under regular wage schedules prove insufficient for an agency to recruit or retain employees.
-(5 U.S.C.
-5341; 5 CFR 532.254)
+See 5 U.S.C.
+5341 and 5 CFR 532.254.

 Unrestricted Rate Authority (Federal Wage System)—Upon the request of an agency, OPM may approve exceptions to statutory limitations on annual FWS pay adjustments for an occupation or group of occupations in a wage area or part of a wage area.
-(Requires specific authority in the pay limitation legislation; 5 CFR 532.801)
+This requires specific authority in the pay limitation legislation; see 5 CFR 532.801.

 Physicians Comparability Allowance—Agencies may pay physicians comparability allowances to recruit and retain highly qualified government physicians.
 See Physicians Comparability Allowances in Section 4 of this chapter.

-Title 38 Flexibilities for Health Care Employees—Upon the request of the head of an agency, OPM may delegate the discretionary use of certain Department of Veterans Affairs’ personnel authorities under 38 U.S.C.
+Title 38 Flexibilities for Health Care Employees—Upon the request of the head of an agency, OPM may delegate the discretionary use of certain Department of Veterans Affairs personnel authorities under 38 U.S.C.
 74, to help recruit and retain employees in health care occupations performing direct patient-care services or services incident to direct patient care.
-(5 U.S.C.
-5371).
+See 5 U.S.C.
+5371.

 Recruitment, Relocation, and Retention Payments